gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Suddenly there was a *screech!* like a thousand fingernails being dragged down a blackboard.
 The beam above their heads shifted slightly, groaning under the weight of the mountain.
-The two teenagers looked at each other in horror.
+The teenagers looked at each other in horror.

 Noxy turned to run back toward the entrance.
 "Look out!"
 Thokmay shouted.
 He leaped forward and pushed her out of the way.
-A block of stone that would have struck her head hit his shoulder instead.
+A piece of stone that would have struck her head hit his arm instead.
 He grabbed her arm and yanked her forward as the beam creaked again and gave way.
 A waterfall of sharp-edged rocks and dust crashed down.

-"Run!" he shouted.
+"Come on!" he shouted.

 "But that's the wrong way!"
 Noxy cried.

+Thokmay snatched up his lantern.
 "Not any more it isn't!"
-Thokmay snatched up his lantern.
-"Come on!"

-They stumbled away from the cave-in.
-Dust billowed up, choking them.
+Dust billowed up as they scrambled away.
-A stray rock bounced past Noxy's head.

-The cave-in stopped as suddenly as it began.
+A stray rock bounced past Noxy's head, and then the cave-in stopped as suddenly as it began.
 A last handful of pebbles rattled past them.
 Noxy and Thokmay doubled over to cough, their hearts pounding.